Test fit for arms

 One-on-one (you build) classes please call for a date of your choice.

 "You Build" (Seminar Rocker) If you prefer to make your own rocker (You-Build) I will give the personal (one-on-one) attention necessary while we construct your rocker (about one week).
 I supply the wood of your choice (so long as it is not toxic), all information, tools, patterns, jigs, shop space, adhesives and snacks.
 This includes the accent materials such as Ivory, Ebony, Bastogne, African Blackwood, Burled Mesquite etc. When you take your rocker home it will still need to be finish sanded and detailed using my supplied finish and instructions.
-For Mesquite wood the cost is $4,500 for the seminar help, wood etc. If you choose an exotic species of wood the cost will have to be adjusted .
+The cost is $7,500 for the seminar help, class wood etc. If you choose an exotic species of wood the cost will have to be adjusted .
 This is the best way to receive personal instructions, manual, jigs, etc and obtain a rocker.
 You can keep the rocker or sell this rocker at a profit to pay for the class.
 You end up with the ability to make custom rockers for free.
 For the "You-Build seminar rocker" please contact me about any week of the year.
 Code # 21 for "You-Build seminar rocker" info.
 Email me or give me a call if you have questions. firstname.lastname@example.org OR call 435-283-3193.

 Send check to Bill Kappel 1115s 100e Ephraim, Ut 84627